 Goals of the Johnson’s Island Preservation Society

 Our goal is to preserve and protect the historical heritage of Johnson’s Island for future generations to enjoy and study.
-This is being accomplished by enhancing the education of the communities of Northwest Ohio; by disseminating information to all those interested; and by allowing visitors to view many artifacts, letters, diaries, autograph books, official records, and educational exhibits at our Museum in Marblehead and at the Veterans Home in Sandusky, Ohio.
-For more information, explore the visiting and membership sections of this web site.
+This is being accomplished by enhancing the education of the communities of Northwest Ohio; by disseminating information to all those interested; and by allowing visitors to view many artifacts, letters, diaries, autograph books, official records, and educational exhibits at the Maritime Museum in Sandusky Ohio.
+125 Meigs St For more information, explore the visiting and membership sections of this web site.